EU AI Act Readiness Guide

 Requirement: Keep automatically generated logs for a minimum of 6 months.

 Platform feature: Audit trail records are retained indefinitely by default.
 No TTL indexes or cleanup jobs delete records before the 6-month minimum.
-The compliance engine verifies retention policy compliance automatically.
+The readiness engine surfaces the oldest retained event so you can verify the retention window.

-Curate-Me’s compliance engine scores your organization against each article on a 0-100 scale.
+Curate-Me’s readiness engine scores your organization’s platform configuration against each article on a 0-100 scale.
 The overall score is the average across all articles.
+A score is not a compliance certification — it is a signal about which controls are configured.

 curl -X GET https://api.curate-me.ai/gateway/admin/compliance/score \